 Ways to self-build your home

 The first thing to understand is that there are different ways to handle self-build projects.
-The extent of your involvement in each option plays a big role in the cost factor so we’ve detailed them below.
+The extent of your involvement in each option plays a big role in the cost factor.
+We’ve detailed the options below.

-• Custom build: If you think a self-build project may be too overwhelming, you may prefer a custom-build home.
+- Custom build: If you think a self-build project may be too overwhelming, you may prefer a custom-build home.
 For this option, you work with the developer, such as liaising on the design aspect, but they handle most of the project.
-They can source the plot of land, deal with planning permission, handle the utility connections, hire contractors and deal with the day-to-day project management.
+They can source the plot of land, deal with planning permission, handle the utility connections and hire contractors.
+They also deal with the day-to-day project management.

 The costs involved in building your own home